lean-dojo/LeanDojo/docs/source/getting-started.rst

    repo = LeanGitRepo("https://github.com/yangky11/lean4-example", "7d711f6da4584ecb7d4f057715e1f72ba175c910")
    trace(repo, dst_dir="traced_lean4-example")

-After a few minutes or ~1 hour (depending on #CPUs), it generates a :file:`traced_lean4-example` directory with the subdirectories below.
+After a few minutes or hours (depending on #CPUs), it generates a :file:`traced_lean4-example` directory with the subdirectories below.
 The directory structure is different from that of Lean 3 because Lean 4 uses a different build system.
 Please check out :ref:`troubleshooting` if you encounter any issue.